-What to Expect at Yoga Classes
+What to Expect at your Yoga Therapy Session

 Before we meet you will be asked to fill in a registration form and health questionnaire.
 This will give me some information to start to prepare for your session, and saves time in our initial meeting.
 Please discuss with your doctor before scheduling a session.